Species Differentiation among African Mammals

 Elephants generally occur in well-watered areas across Africa but there are herds that have adapted to drier climes such as the Namib Desert in Namibia.
 How or why these elephants adapted to the harsh environment is not known.
 The desert elephants drink far less frequently than elephants from other areas and their food intake is not as wasteful.

 The size of elephants across Africa varies according to the vegetation.
 Some of the smallest elephants in Africa are found in the Addo Elephant National Park in South Africa.
 This is due to the level of nutrition in their diet in relation to the nutrition levels of the valley bushveld vegetation of the Addo region.
-The Addo elephants are also know for their diminished ivory, with females generally lacking ivory.
+The Addo elephants are also know for their diminished tusks, with females generally lacking tusks.